ucsb-ersp-2018/prof-hollerer-group/README.md

 * Meeting with Professor Hollerer/Ehsan: TBD
 * Meeting with Grad Research Mentor: TBD
 * Meeting with ERSP Grad Mentor (May):
-* Meeting with Dr. Mirza:
+* Meeting with Professor Mirza:

 ## Individual Logs